+VIVOTEK provides an easy-to-use user interface that helps you set up your network camera with minimal effort.
 In order to simplify the user interface, detailed information will be hidden unless you click on the function item.
 When you click on the first sub-item, the detailed information for the first sub-item will be displayed; when you click on the second sub-item, the detailed information for the second sub-item will be displayed and that of the first sub-item will be hidden.

-The following is the interface of the Basic Mode and the Advanced Mode:
+The following is the interface of the main page: